cosinekitty/astronomy/source/js/README.md

 <a name="AngleBetween"></a>

 ## AngleBetween(a, b) ⇒ <code>number</code>
-Calculates the angle in degrees between two vectors.
-The angle is measured in the plane that contains both vectors.

 **Kind**: global function
 **Returns**: <code>number</code> - The angle between the two vectors expressed in degrees.
      The value is in the range [0, 180].
+**Brief**: Calculates the angle in degrees between two vectors.

+The angle is measured in the plane that contains both vectors.

 | Param | Type | Description |
 | --- | --- | --- |